sundarmr/eapquickstarts/fuseeapspringdsl/README.md

-The project will include how to write and deploy camel components on EAP in different formats
+The project will include how to write and deploy camel components on EAP with XML / Spring DSL

+Different Boot Strap techniques are also explored for starting the camel-context

 1. Jar
    a. fuse-eap-activemq